sourcegraph/scip/DESIGN.md

     - Why: Scaling for large monorepos.
   - Making the indexer parallel should be easy
     - Why: Scaling for large monorepos.
+  - Writing indexers in different languages should be feasible
+    - Why: Generally, tooling for a language tends to be implemented in the same language or an adjacent one; it would be impractical to expect indexers to settle on a common implementation language.
 - Robustness against indexer bugs: Incorrect code nav data for a certain entity should have a limited blast radius.
 - Ease of debugging.